sourceallies/rtl-mock-component/README.md

     expect(getByMockComponent(MyChildComponent).props.open).toBe(true);
     ```

-    *Note:* this way of testing ensures that the component is **currently** rendered with the provided value.
-Jest's `toHaveBeenCalledWith` would only test that was ever rendered with the expected value.
+    *Note:* this way of testing ensures that the component is **currently** rendered with the provided value. `toHaveBeenCalledWith` would only test that was ever rendered with the expected value.

 ### Customization